teateatea/heartbreaker/Character Creation/1) Creating a New Character.md

 For more information, see ***[Saving Throws (OSE SRD, p105)](https://oldschoolessentials.necroticgnome.com/srd/index.php/Checks,_Damage,_Saves#Saving_Throws)***

 ##### ***e) Note Class Abilities***
-Record any special abilities gained as a result of your class.
+Record any special abilities, Disciplines, Paradigms, or Traditions gained as a result of your class.

 If you have a Spellbook, ask the GM which Spells are recorded in it.
 The GM may allow you to choose.
 <br><br>
 ___
 # Your Tools For Survival